ucsc-cgp/cloud-billing-report/gcp/README.md

 report to `report.html` instead of sending it to recipients.
 (You can control this by setting the `REPORT_DEBUG` environment variable.)

+You can generate a report for a certain date by setting the `REPORT_DATE` environment variable.

 ### Without docker-compose

 If you're installing without using Docker, you can install dependencies with